aery32/aery32-refguide/source/clsdrv/periph_iodma.rst

 Peripheral Input/Output DMA, `#include <aery32/periph_iodma.h> <https://github.com/aery32/aery32/blob/master/aery32/aery32/periph_iodma_clsdrv.h>`_
 ===========================

-AVR32 microcontrollers have PDCA module (Peripheral DMA Controller), which allows direct memory access (DMA) between peripheral hardware and MCU's memory independently of the central processing unit (CPU).
+AVR32 microcontrollers have a PDCA module (Peripheral DMA Controller), which allows direct memory access (DMA) between peripheral hardware and MCU's memory independently of the central processing unit (CPU).
 This feature is useful when the CPU cannot keep up with the rate of data transfer, or where the CPU